Quasigroup: Loops

 It follows that the identity element, e, is unique, and that every element of Q has unique left and right inverses (which need not be the same).
+Since the presence of an identity element is essential, a loop cannot be empty.

 A quasigroup with an idempotent element is called a pique ("pointed idempotent quasigroup"); this is a weaker notion than a loop but common nonetheless because, for example, given an abelian group, (A, +), taking its subtraction operation as quasigroup multiplication yields a pique (A, −) with the group identity (zero) turned into a "pointed idempotent".
 (That is, there is a principal isotopy (x, y, z) ↦ (x, −y, z).)

 A loop that is associative is a group.
-A group can have a non-associative pique isotope, but it cannot have a nonassociative loop isotope.
+A group can have a strictly nonassociative pique isotope, but it cannot have a strictly nonassociative loop isotope.

 There are weaker associativity properties that have been given special names.

 For instance, a Bol loop is a loop that satisfies either: